vala35/Concordia-Term-Scheduler/README.md

-# 🎓 Concordia Course Scheduler 🚀
+# Concordia Course Scheduler

+### NOTE: This README has been created with the help of generative AI.

 ---
 **DEV**